feathersui/feathersui-starling/documentation/help/markdown/anchor-layout.md

 button2.layoutData = layoutData2;
 ```

 Similar to our first example above, we've anchored the second button's bottom and right edges.
-However, as you can see, we've also specified a [`bottomAnchorDisplayObject`](../api-reference/feathers/layout/AnchorLayoutData.html#bottomAnchorDisplayObject).
+However, we've also specified a [`bottomAnchorDisplayObject`](../api-reference/feathers/layout/AnchorLayoutData.html#bottomAnchorDisplayObject).
 This tells the `AnchorLayout` to anchor our second button to the first button instead of to the parent container.
 When we resize the container, the second button's right edge will always be 10 pixels from the container's right edge and its bottom edge will always be 10 pixels from the first button.

 Let's expand this example in the same way that we did above.
 We want the second button to fill the remaining height in the container, above the first button.